Relational databases

 One-to-one relationship

-Two tables are related in a one-to-one (1—1) relationship if, for every row in the first table, there is at most one row in the second table.
-The one-to-one relationships is not very common in databases.
-This type of relationship is often created to get around some limitation of the database management software rather than to model a real-world situation.
-As example, perhaps you need to transfer only a portion of a large table to some other application on a regular basis.
-You can split the table into the transferred and the non-transferred pieces, and join them in a one-to-one relationship.
+Two tables are related in a one-to-one (1–1) relationship if, for every row in the first table, there is at most one corresponding row in the second table.
+One-to-one relationships are not very common in databases.
+This type of relationship is often created to work around limitations of the database management software rather than to model a real-world scenario.
+For example, you might need to regularly transfer only part of a large table to another application.
+In this case, you could split the table into 'transferred' and 'non-transferred' sections and link them using a one-to-one relationship.

 One-to-Many Relationships

-Two tables are related in a one-to-many (1—M) relationship if for every row in the first table, there can be zero, one, or many rows in the second table, but for every row in the second table there is exactly one row in the first table.
-The one-to-many relationship is also referred to as a parent-child or master-detail relationship.
-One-to-many relationships are the most commonly modeled relationship.
+Two tables are related in a one-to-many (1–M) relationship if, for every row in the first table, there can be zero, one, or many corresponding rows in the second table.
+However, for every row in the second table, there is exactly one matching row in the first table.
+This type of relationship is also referred to as a parent-child or master-detail relationship.
+One-to-many relationships are the most commonly modeled relationships in databases.

 Many-to-Many Relationships